playcanvas/developer.playcanvas.com/content/en/user-manual/version-control/checkpoints.md

 If you'd like to restore the state of your project from a previous checkpoint you can do that from the version control panel.
 Open the panel, find the checkpoint that you'd like to restore to and choose "Restore checkpoint" from the checkpoint's drop down menu.
 The editor will reload the project at the checkpoint.

-Note, when a checkpoint is restored the state of the project is exactly as it was at that checkpoint.
-However, the working state of your branch is not checkpointed and when you create a checkpoint it will applied as change to the latest checkpoint in your branch.
-This behaviour differs from some other version controls systems where you would start a new branch when you make changes to a previous commit.
+Note, restoring a checkpoint brings the changes from the checkpoint into your current branch, but PlayCanvas does not allow branching unless you have explicitly created a branch.
+So if you restore a checkpoint and then create a new checkpoint it will be a child of the latest checkpoint in the branch.

 ![Restore checkpoint applied][5]